Getting an emotional support animal in Manitoba can mean all the difference for individuals with mental and/or

 Laws about people with disabilities, assistance animals, and emotional support animals differ from province to province.

-In Manitoba, the law that protects against discrimination of people with disabilities is the Manitoba Human Rights Act, Chapter H175.
+In Manitoba, the law that protects against discrimination of people with disabilities is the Manitoba Human Rights Code, Chapter H175.
 This outlines that it is the right of each person to be treated solely on the basis of their personal merits.

 Still, as far as bringing your ESA to work goes, there is no law that obligates an employer to allow you to bring an ESA to work with you.
 The best thing you can do is speak with your manager about bringing your ESA to work.
 Show them your ESA letter and tell them how your companion animal boosts your morale and helps you to be more productive.
 You never know–they may be sympathetic to your situation!